GSA/ficam-playbooks/_fpki/common/03_distribute_os.md

 ## iOS Solutions

-### Install FCPCA G2 Using an Apple configuration profile in iOS
+### Install FCPCA G2 Using an Apple Configuration Profile in iOS
 You can use Apple configuration profiles to install the FCPCA G2 on both macOS and iOS devices.

 Review the [Apple configuration profiles](#install-an-apple-configuration-profile) guidance for instructions.